 News - BES Resources

-Here you will find a range of resources we think may be helpful in understanding British elections and in analysing BES data.
-We will be adding podcasts, powerpoint presentations and further information to make the analysis of BES data as straightforward as possible.
+Here you will find a range of resources that we think may be helpful in analysing BES data.

 The following links may be helpful in accessing statistical software commonly used to analyse social science data: